 Stand on sides of feet to test for ankle support and painless flexibility.

-Images sourced from the book, Back to Basics and modified by MSB.
+Images sourced from the following book, and modified by MSB: